hummingbot/hummingbot-site/docs/quickstart/custom-pmm-5.md

     return "\n".join(lines)
 ```

-!!!
-Explanation
 - We are using the list approach to add strings and then show all of them
 - First, we are adding to our original text the price ceiling and price floor
 - Then we are logging the information of the candles.
 - Check that when you run the code, the last candle is updated in real-time ;)

----

 ## Running the script